Amherst, MA—Alcohol Use Disorder and Addiction Counseling

 This is an example of the development of alcohol use disorder (AUD) from the popular Showtime show Shameless.
 Lip is a mere character on this show, but his struggle with addiction represents a real problem.
 Fortunately, he models a healthy course of action and seeks treatment, as he starts to attend AA meetings and even goes on to mentor other individuals.

 Counseling for AUD and addiction could also prove to help Lip, as well as others battling addiction.
-If you can relate to Lip’s situation, or you think you might be in danger of becoming addicted to a substance, reach out to Thriveworks Amherst.
+If you can relate to Lip’s situation, or you think you might be in danger of becoming addicted to a substance, reach out to Thriveworks Amherst to work with an addiction counselor.
 We have counselors and therapists on staff who can help you to manage this problem.
 You don’t have to go it alone—if you think you could benefit from professional help, give us a call at (413) 634-4805.

 Do I Need Alcohol Abuse Counseling?

 When it comes to alcohol abuse, many don’t realize they have a problem.
 And if they do, they have a hard time admitting that they need help.
 These individuals crave the substance, they struggle to control how much they use, and they continue to use even when it negatively impacts their life.
 Additionally, those struggling with alcohol abuse often…

 - Spend more time drinking alcohol than they intended on